Nugent Family of Oakley Park, Blackrock & the Dolphin Hotel

 Lore has it that the hotel was where the Irish Coffee was invented.
 One visitor to the hotel after the

-emergency was John V. Kelleher, who was a professor of Irish studies at Harvard writes in 1946-
+emergency in 1946 was John V Kelleher, who was a professor of Irish studies at Harvard and writes:-

 had concocted it during the war as a way of disguising what was then called coffee.
 In 1946 its chief merit